mcataford/Learn2Code/IntroToWeb/3. First contact with CSS/CSS_basicnavigation.md

 ## Basic navigation elements with CSS

-In this section, we get to apply elements we discussed previously to put together basic navigation elements.
+In this tutorial, we get to apply elements we discussed previously to put together basic navigation elements.
 Before going through this document, make sure that you have a fair understanding of [the introduction to CSS and the segment about `flex`]().
+The best way to use this document is to go along using a tool such as [CodePen]() to build the components discussed as we go; this will allow you to see the effect of each change directly.

 ### Table of contents